BeBhavesh/Terraform-AWS/README.md

 ## 📌 Project Overview

-This project uses Infrastructure as Code (Terraform) to create:
+This Project uses Infrastructure as Code (Terraform) to create:

 | # | Resource | Purpose |
 |---|----------|---------|